George Magoha

-George Albert Omore Magoha (2 July 1952 – 24 January 2023) was a Kenyan consultant surgeon, academic administrator and technocrat, who served as a Professor of Surgery at Maseno University School of Medicine, in Kisumu County as from 17 January 2023 till his death.
+George Albert Omore Magoha (2 July 1952 – 24 January 2023) was a Kenyan consultant surgeon, academic administrator and technocrat, who served as a Professor of Surgery at Maseno University's School of Medicine, in Kisumu County as from 17 January 2023 till his death.

 Immediately before his last assignment, he was the Cabinet Secretary of Education in the Cabinet of Kenya, under President Uhuru Kenyatta's second term effective 26 March 2019.

 Magoha was the chairman of the Kenya National Examinations Council (KNEC), from 2016 until 2019.

 Magoha previously served as the Vice Chancellor of the University of Nairobi from 2005 until 2015.
 He was a Professor of Surgery at the University of Nairobi's College of Health Sciences.
 He concurrently served as a Consultant Urologist at Kenyatta National Hospital, the teaching hospital of the university.

 Early life and education

 Magoha was born in Kisumu on 2 July 1952.
 He moved in with his older brother, John Obare and his wife Agatha Christine Obare, in Nairobi, on account of his [Magoha] asthma, at a young age.

 Magoha attended Dr David Livingstone Primary School, in Nairobi.
 He then attended Starehe Boys' Centre and School, where he completed his O-Level studies.
 He proceeded to Strathmore School, for his A-Level education, graduating with a High School Diploma.